nlopez59/MortgageWorkspace/readme.md

 ### Build and Deploy
-A modern z/OS DevOps process typically utilizes IBM Dependency Based Build (DBB) and a deployment server like Urban Code Deploy.
+A modern z/OS DevOps process typically utilizes [IBM Dependency Based Build (DBB)](https://www.ibm.com/products/dependency-based-build) within a CI/CD workflow.
 However, there are also other non-DevOps processes such as Endevor and Changeman that can build and deploy mainframe applications using traditional batch JCL jobs.

 In general, they all perform the following basic steps:
 | Step  | Desc
 | ----- |-----
 |Compile | A compiler, like the Cobol compiler, transforms source code into object code.
 |Linkage Edit (linkedit) | Transforms object code into an executable load module.
 Linkedit is also referred to as the binder step and is not the same as the DB2 bind process.
 | Deploy | Load module(s) are packaged and copied (deployed) into a Load PDS on a host zOS environment like Dev, QA or Prod.
+For Online or Common services, a CICS Newcopy or DB2 Bind may be needed after each build and deploy.
+A full deployment may include many other artifacts.
+For example, it can include changes to JCL for a batch programs, a DB2 table's structure or a new field on a CICS screen.

 Looking at the DBB build process as shown in the dbb-zappbuild Cobol.groovy snippet below, we can better understand how files are passed to the compile and link steps (MVSExec) to produce a deployable load module

-**The compile step (method) allocate these DDs**
+**The compile step (method) allocates these DDs**
 | DD Name   | Purpose
 |-----------|---------
-| SYSIN     | Input source file as a member of PDS
+| SYSIN     | Input source file member of a PDS
 | SYSLIB    | Input source copybooks
-| SYSLIN    | Output object deck as a member of an Object PDS
+| SYSLIN    | Output object deck member of an Object PDS
 | SYSPRINT  | Output compiler log

 **Linkedit step DDs**